 Once or twice in your career, whether you are an experienced professional or skilled starter, you will wonder about what to do next in your career.
 If you wonder, wonder well and start looking around for help.
 Ask the question, ask for help.
-There are many people out there, even the ones do not know yet, who are available and willing to help you.
-Mentors, coaches, and outside trainers make us better, stronger, and more than we were before.
+There are many people out there, who are available and willing to help you.
+Mentors, coaches, and trainers make us better, stronger, and more aspirational than you were before.

 Typically, career counselling aims to help you think about what it is you want to do.
 They may administer personality tests (such as the Myers-Briggs), interest inventories, or other assessments to help you identify potential careers that may be a good fit for you.